-Except for our Honduran Mahogany, all of our wood comes from Appalachian and New England forests reducing energy and transportation costs.
+All of our wood comes from Appalachian and New England forests reducing energy and transportation costs.

 Our manufacturing facility has been reviewed by Efficiency Vermont and we’ve made adjustments to maximize efficiency.
 We have installed energy efficient lighting throughout our facility including a number of solar tubes which provide natural illumination as well as motion sensored lights in our warehouse that turn off when not in use.
 Our road sign is solar powered during early morning and evening hours.